 - The indoor butterfly house is a great place to take younger kids.
 You’d better have deep pockets for the gift shop on the way out though.

 - Pop over to Dobbies garden centre after you’ve visited Edinburgh Butterfly and Insect World.
 Dobbies has a really good cafe, and the prices are reasonable

-Edinburgh Butterfly and Insect World is located at Dobbies garden centre, Edinburgh.
+Edinburgh Butterfly World is located next to Dobbies Garden Centre in Lasswade, Midlothian.
 By car, follow the signs to Lasswade and turn off the A772 Gilmerton Road near the Edinburgh City Bypass.